csebooks/ds-algorithms/content.en/lists-stacks-and-queues/_index.md

 This chapter discusses three of the most simple and basic data structures.
 Virtually every significant program will use at least one of these structures explicitly, and a stack is always implicitly used in your program, whether or not you declare one.
 Among the highlights of this chapter, we will

-- I ntroduce the concept of Abstract Data Types (ADTs).
+- Introduce the concept of Abstract Data Types (ADTs).

 - Show how to efficiently perform operations on lists.